garfix/nli-go/doc/remarks-2020.md

+# 2020-01-11

+I put a new version online http://patrickvanbergen.com/dbpedia/app/ that allows case insensitive names.
+This will reduce the number of failed queries quite a lot.

+Did you know?

+    Who is <name>?  --> Asks for a description
+    Who is <description>? --> Asks for a name

 # 2020-01-05

 I made case-insensitive names possible, and at the same time checking the database in the parsing process.
 Introduced